 These rules about ability to complete a paper don’t just apply to the quality of the abstract.
 Your ability to keep to the Submission Guidelines also tells us whether your final paper will keep to the timeslot and resemble the paper we accepted from you.
-For example, if your abstract is clearly much longer than the stated word count (300 words for our 2018 event), your paper may be too long, hence this often results in an immediate rejection.
+For example, if your abstract is clearly much longer than the stated word count, your paper may be too long, hence this often results in an immediate rejection.

-Additionally, pay close attention to any notes in the Call for Papers about the formats, US/UK spelling, or fonts accepted.
+Additionally, pay close attention to any notes about the formats, US/UK spelling, or fonts accepted.
 This not only makes things easier for hard-working conference administrators, who may have to compile abstract documents from several different formats.
 It may also help you anticipate possible issues with the display of presentation files at the host institution.

 Make sure you check the Submission Guidelines before hitting send.
 Check you have included a title, an abstract to the required word length, along with any requested biography or contact information, and that all files are in the requested file format.

 Finally, if you have any questions about submitting your abstract to an event, please get in touch with the event organisers sooner rather than later.

 What an Abstract is Not